Lending Club Personal Loans 2023 Review

 Discover is best known for its credit cards, but it’s also a bank that offers savings accounts, checking accounts, and personal loans.

-You can borrow up to $35,000 from Discover and take as long as seven years to pay the loan back.
+You can borrow up to $35,000 from Discover and take seven years to repay the loan.

-That gives you the flexibility to pay back the loan on your terms since there’s no early payment penalty.
+That allows you to repay the loan on your terms since there's no early payment penalty.

 Discover offers a 30-day return policy, which allows you to return the loan in full with no penalties or interest.

 It also employs a 100% U.S.-based customer support staff.
-That makes it easy to get help when you need.
+That makes it easy to get help when you need it.

 Conclusion

-Lending Club is a great option if you're having trouble getting a personal loan from more traditional sources.
+Lending Club is an excellent option if you're having trouble getting a personal loan from more traditional sources.

-Or, you might just want to avoid regular personal loans altogether because Lending Club loans are funded by other people and profits don't go to "fat cat bankers."
+Or, you might want to avoid regular personal loans altogether because other people fund Lending Club loans and profits don't go to "fat cat bankers."